Grazen0/blog/posts/chip-8/binary-and-hex.md

 | :-----: | :-------------------: | :---------: |
 |  63323  | `1111 0111 0101 1011` |   `F75B`    |

-This is just a 16-bit number, but see how big the binary representation is compared to its hex counterpart!
+This is just a 16-bit number, but see how long the binary representation is compared to its hex counterpart!

 Now, the decimal representation is shorter too, so why would we want to use hex instead of decimal?
-See, hexadecimal numbers are a better representation of each nibble (group of 4 bits) in the binary number.
+See, each digit in a hexadecimal number represents precisely a nibble of its binary representation.

 |  `F`   |  `7`   |  `5`   |  `B`   |
 | :----: | :----: | :----: | :----: |